tdawnsugrue/pangenome-graphs/NOTES.md

 Let's say for now --> take ~mean size, 95th percentile and 2 million (which will cover most, since the tail is absurdly long)

 Just taking random regions

+#### Oct 7 (episode 2)

+NOTE FOR GENNING RANDOM GRAPHS.
+Apparently `odgi extract` just doesn't want to play sometimes.
+I'm getting around this by running the script again until I get what I need...

+- stats for random graphs times
+    - run the time pipe
+    - clean up into a tsv
+    - do a graph of the data

+- pop data
+    - pick an 'interesting' node in chr5
+    - walk back/forward (I think forwards?) along chr5-depths.txt until find it